-- 1. Contribution in providing natural gas to Crematoriums across operating locations Rs 1.14 Crores - 2.
-Contribution to Mobile Health Screening Van running in Narmada District supporting the monthly operational expenses incurred-Rs.
-2.39 lakhs - 3.
-Contribution to Gujarat Power Energy Research Foundation (GPERF) to achieve its objectives of imparting / promotion and development of education, scientific research etc. through GPERI Rs.
-25 lakhs - 4.
-Contribution to Smart Classroom Project by upgrading 6 classes of Smt.
-Sarojini Naidu Girls High School, a municipal school at Rajkot by providing smart classroom systems Rs.
-41.23 lakhs - 5.
-Contribution of Rs.
-10 Crores to "Chief Minister Relief Fund, Government of Gujarat" with special objective in the situation of Disaster Relief for helping COVID 19 affected area's / people covering medical aid, food supply, sanitation including preventive health care through the relief operations undertaken by Government of Gujarat. - 6.
+- 9. Contribution to Chief Minister Relief Fund, Government of Gujarat with special objective in the situation of Disaster Relief for helping COVID 19 affected area's / people covering medical aid, food supply, sanitation including preventive health care through the relief operations undertaken by Government of Gujarat -Rs.
+10 Crores - 10.
 Others activities NA - 5.
 Have you taken steps to ensure that this community development initiative is successfully adopted by the community?
 Please explain in 50 words, or so.

 The initiatives by GGL are based upon identification of the needs and so the Company provides free gas to the crematoriums.
 The Company is providing gas to Crematoriums across its operating locations.
-Thus the Company is supporting the community through this initiative.
+Thus, the Company is supporting the community through this initiative.